unicorn-ui/Unicorn-UI-Website/public/blog/test.md

 ## SVG Basics

-Let's start by going over some of the very basics of SVG…
+SVG–short for Scalable Vector Graphics–is an XML vector graphics format which provides excellent scalability and 2D animation capabilities, to name just a couple of the benefits of this open standard developed technology.
+But you knew that and just want to create something huh!?
+Well, creating an SVG by hand turns out to be pretty simple; so let's start there.

-Creating an SVG by hand is actually pretty simple.
-Start with the `<svg>` element and the required namespace attribute, and simply stick a shape in there.
+Start with the `<svg>` element and the required namespace attribute (you need this if you want to view the SVG &ldquo;standalone&rdquo; for example), and simply stick a shape in there.
 Here's a circle:

 ```html
 <svg xmlns="http://www.w3.org/2000/svg" height="64" width="64" viewBox="0 0 64 64">